Frequently Asked Questions about the Law School Admission Test (LSAT)

 When should I take the LSAT?

 It is best to take the LSAT before the application season begins.
 Law schools begin accepting applications each year on September 1 for admission in the following year.
 Applications are processed on a rolling basis, which means that schools will begin reviewing them as soon as they are received.
-And while most schools advertise an application deadline of the following spring or summer (earlier for Early Decision Programs), by those dates most of the seats and considerably more of the available scholarship dollars for the incoming class will already have been given away.
+And while most schools advertise an application deadline of the following spring or summer (earlier for Early Decision/Early Action programs and priority deadlines), by those dates most of the seats and considerably more of the available scholarship dollars for the incoming class will already have been given away.

 Applicants ought to apply as early as possible in the application cycle, ideally by the end of October or November.
 This means that they should plan to take the LSAT (at least for the first time) during the spring or summer of the application year.
 For students still enrolled in classes during the spring semester, the summer test may be more convenient, as it allows for dedicated study time after classes have ended.
 Taking the test before the beginning of the application cycle leaves time for an applicant to retake the test, if necessary, and still apply on time.

-The LSAT is currently offered nine times per year, typically on either Mondays or Saturdays.
-For the Saturday tests, alternative dates are provided for test-takers who observe the Sabbath.
+The LSAT is currently offered nine times per year.
 Please note that applicants typically must register for an exam more than a month before the actual test date.
 Please see this page for a schedule of upcoming LSATs, including registration deadlines.

 Should I plan on retaking the LSAT?
 How does that look to law schools?